itm4n/itm4n.github.io/_posts/2022-05-23-credential-guard-bypass.md

 ---
 title: "Revisiting a Credential Guard Bypass"
 layout: "post"
-categories: "Windows"
+categories: ["Defense Evasion"]
-tags: ["Research", "Bypass"]
+tags: ["Research","Bypass"]
-image: /assets/posts/2022-05-23-credential-guard-bypass/og.jpg
+image: /assets/og/defense_evasion.png
 ---

 You probably have already heard or read about this clever __Credential Guard__ bypass which consists in simply patching two global variables in LSASS.
 All the implementations I have found rely on hardcoded offsets, so I wondered how difficult it would be to retrieve these values at run-time instead.